 Role at ANSTO

-Katie’s studies investigate the nanostructure and mechanical properties of collagen using advanced imaging techniques and synchrotron-based small angle X-ray scattering (SAXS) at ANSTO’s Australian Synchrotron.
+Katie’s studies investigated the nanostructure and mechanical properties of collagen using advanced imaging techniques and synchrotron-based small angle X-ray scattering (SAXS) at ANSTO’s Australian Synchrotron.

 Due to its hierarchical nature and fibrous structure, collagen imparts strength and elasticity to materials, which are important both functionally and aesthetically.
 The strength of collagen materials is of crucial importance in the medical, agricultural, manufacturing and other applications.